tiprankstipranks

 Costs - Risk 3

 The rates PNM charges its customers are regulated by the NMPRC and FERC.
 TNMP is regulated by the PUCT.
-The Company is in a period requiring significant capital investment and is projecting total construction expenditures for the years 2024-2028 to be $6.1 billion.
+The Company is in a period requiring significant capital investment and is projecting total construction expenditures for the years 2025-2029 to be $7.8 billion.
 PNM and TNMP anticipate a trend toward increasing costs, for which they will have to seek regulatory recovery.
 These costs include, or are related to, costs of asset construction for generation, transmission, and distribution systems necessary to provide electric service, as well as the cost to remove and retire existing assets, environmental compliance expenditures, regulatory mandates to acquire power from renewable resources, regulation related to nuclear safety, increased costs related to cybersecurity, increased interest costs to finance capital investments, and depreciation.
-If the NMPRC does not authorize appropriate recovery of any of the costs discussed above, including undepreciated generating resources at the time those resources are removed from service and fails to authorize recovery of the costs of obtaining power to replace those resources, PNM's financial position, results of operations, and cash flows could be negatively impacted.
+If the regulators do not authorize appropriate recovery of any of the costs discussed above, including undepreciated generating resources at the time those resources are removed from service and fails to authorize recovery of the costs of obtaining power to replace those resources, PNM and TNMP's financial position, results of operations, and cash flows could be negatively impacted.
 At the same time costs are increasing, there are factors placing downward pressure on the demand for power, thereby reducing customer usage.
-These factors include changing customer behaviors, including increased emphasis on energy efficiency measures and utilization of alternative sources of power, rate design that is not driven by economics, which could influence customer behavior, unfavorable economic conditions, reduced new sources of demand, and unpredictable weather patterns.
+These factors include changing customer behaviors, increased emphasis on energy efficiency measures, utilization of alternative sources of power, rate design that is not driven by economics, unfavorable economic conditions, reduced new sources of demand, and unpredictable weather patterns.
 The combination of costs increasing relatively rapidly and the technologies and behaviors that are reducing energy consumption places upward pressure on the per unit prices that must be charged to recover costs.
 This upward pressure on unit prices could result in additional efforts by customers to reduce consumption through alternative measures.
 Without timely cost recovery and the authorization to earn a reasonable return on invested capital, the Company's liquidity and results of operations could be negatively impacted.
-In December 2022, PNM filed the 2024 Rate Change that included investments in transmission and distribution infrastructure for the six years between 2019 through 2024 as primary drivers of PNM's identified revenue deficiency and a request for an ROE of 10.25%.
-The revenue deficiency is largely offset by cost reductions resulting from PNM's transition to lower-cost, clean generation resources.
-On January 3, 2024, the NMPRC issued a final order increasing non-fuel rates by a fraction of what was requested in the application and approving an ROE of 9.26%.
-The final order also provided for specific disallowances of PNM's undepreciated investments in Four Corners and PVNGS.
-This adverse outcome in the 2024 Rate Change could negatively impact PNM's financial position, results of operation, and cash flows.
+In June 2024, PNM filed the 2025 Rate Request for a two-phase implementation of a $3.0 billion increase in total rate base.
+The increase includes investments in transmission, distribution, and generation facilities to ensure safe, reliable delivery of electricity and a request for an ROE of 10.45%.
+An adverse outcome in the 2025 Rate Request could negatively impact PNM's financial position, results of operation, and cash flows.
 See Note 17.
 It is also possible that unsatisfactory outcomes of these matters, the financial impact of climate change regulation or legislation, other environmental regulations, the result of litigation, the adequacy and timeliness of cost recovery mechanisms, and other business considerations, could jeopardize the economic viability of certain generating facilities or the ability or willingness of individual participants to continue their participation through the periods currently contemplated in the agreements governing those facilities.

 Macro & Political